Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

-i.e. the solution found is good on sufficiently small scales.
+i.e., the solution found is good on sufficiently small scales.
 Since $R' = \mathcal HR \sim R/\eta$, we must have that $k\eta \gg R$.
-Since $R$ is pretty small, being at most $R_* \approx 0.6$ at recombination, this condition means any scale at early times, but sub-horizon scales at recombination.
+Since $R$ is at most $R_* \approx 0.6$ at recombination, this condition means any scale at early times, but sub-horizon scales at recombination.

 Equation \eqref{HuSugiyamasolutionhom} gives us the general solution of the homogeneous part of Eq.~\eqref{EqTheta0Phi}.
-In order to find the general solution of the full equation we need to find a particular solution of Eq.~\eqref{EqTheta0Phi}.
-This can be obtained via Green's functions method, which we recall in Chapter~\ref{Chap:Appendix}.
+In order to find the general solution of the full equation, we need to find a particular solution of Eq.~\eqref{EqTheta0Phi}.
+This can be obtained via the Green's functions method.
 Let us define, in order to keep a more compact notation, the independent solutions of the homogeneous equation that we have just found in Eq.~\eqref{HuSugiyamasolutionhom} as follows:

 Taking into account the non-homogeneous term, the general solution of Eq.~\eqref{EqTheta0Phi} is:

 where $G(\eta, \eta')$ is the Green's function.

 \hrulefill